-Throughout the year, there will also be optional online peer critiques, and professional workshops.
-These will be held on Friday afternoons from 4pm to 6pm Pacific Time during the terms, and on Mondays and Wednesdays during the term breaks if needed.
+Throughout the year, there will also be optional online peer critiques and professional workshops where students are introduced to various traditional and digital media techniques used in biomedical visualization projects.
+These will be held once per week from 4pm to 6pm Pacific Time during the terms as well as during term breaks if needed.